Kalama: Early life

-Kalama means "The Torch" in the Hawaiian language.

 Marriage

 The young Kamehameha III, the boy king at the time, was needing a suitable royal bride.
-Many of the traditional chiefs wanted a union between the king and his sister Nāhienaena, as had been customary in the Hawaiian court since its beginning; however, the Christian missionaries and chiefs, who held significant political power, opposed this suggestion, calling it incest.
+Many of the traditional chiefs wanted a union between the king and his sister Nāhiʻenaʻena, as had been customary in the Hawaiian court since its beginning; however, the Christian missionaries and chiefs, who held significant political power, opposed this suggestion, calling it incest.

 Kamanele, the daughter of Governor John Adams Kuakini, was proposed as the most suitable in age, rank, and education.
+However, she also died young.
 The young king fell in love with Kalama in 1832.
 This angered his sister Kīnaʻu and many of the high chiefs.
 Kamehameha III married her on February 14, 1837.
-This was only a few months after Nahienaena's death.
+This was only a few months after Nāhiʻenaʻena's death.

 Children

 Kalama and Kamehameha III had two children who died in their infancy.
 Both were named Keaweaweulaokalani, after their father.

 She and Kamehameha III would later hānai (adopt) their nephew Alexander Liholiho, who later became Kamehameha IV.
 She also adopted Kaʻiminaʻauao, the daughter of Analea Keohokālole and Caesar Kapaʻakea as her own.
 She even adopted her husband's son Albert Kukaʻilimoku Kunuiakea by Jane Lahilahi Young.